Select Page

 Help me to know, love, trust, obey, serve, and enjoy You—to abide in Your presence, walk humbly with You, experience Your wonderful fellowship, and live within Your divine blessing.
 Please help me to make Your Name, Your Word, and Your Kingdom my priority in life.

-I confess with my mouth that you are Lord and believe in my heart that God raised You from the dead.
-I thank you Jesus for all that You have done for me.
+I confess with my mouth that You are Lord and believe in my heart that God raised You from the dead.
+I thank You Jesus for all that You have done for me.
 It is in Your Holy and Wonderful Name I pray and place my trust.
 Amen.”

 View Answer from book